Noun particle

 A noun particle is any morpheme that denotes or marks the presence of a noun.
 They are a common feature of languages such as Japanese and Korean.

 Korean particles

-Korean noun particles are postpositional, following the word they mark, as opposed to prepositions which precede the marked word.
+Korean noun particles are postpositional, following the word they mark, as opposed to prepositions which precedes the marked word.

 Korean noun particles include the subject particle i/ga (이/가), the object-marking particle eul/reul (을/를), and the topic-marking particle eun/neun (은/는), all of which show allomorphy.

 Japanese particles

 Like Korean, Japanese noun particles follow the noun being marked, and can serve any of several functions in a given sentence.

 In this example, "e" is the noun particle for "sūpā" ("supermarket").
 This particular noun particle denotes direction towards a place, being "supermarket."